Kong/docs.konghq.com/app/enterprise/1.5.x/kong-for-kubernetes/deployment-options.md

 * [Kong for Kubernetes Enterprise][k4k8s-enterprise-install]
 * [Kong for Kubernetes with Kong Enterprise][k4k8s-with-enterprise-install]

+{% include md/enterprise/k8s-image-note.md %}

-The `kong-enterprise-k8s` image is recommended for most deployments.
-It provides most Kong Enterprise plugins and runs without a database, but does not provide other Kong Enterprise features (Kong Manager, Dev Portal, Vitals, etc.).
+The `kong-enterprise-k8s` provides most Kong Enterprise plugins and runs without a database, but does not provide other Kong Enterprise features (Kong Manager, Dev Portal, Vitals, etc.).

 The `kong-enterprise-edition` image is recommended for deployments that require features not supported by `kong-enterprise-k8s`.
 It supports all Kong